 Wear and Carry Permits may be issued to any adult (18 years of age or over) who meets the following criteria:

-As of October 1, 2013, all new and renewal applicants must successfully complete required firearms training, within 2 years, prior to submitting the application.
+As of October 1, 2013, all new, renewal, and subsequent applicants must successfully complete required firearms training, within 2 years, prior to submitting the application.

 Fees must be paid by check or money order made payable to the Maryland State Police.
 Checks must be drawn on active accounts with sufficient funds.
 If the check is returned for insufficient funds or due to a closed account, the applicant will be required to pay for future requests of the Licensing Division by cashier’s check or money order.